CIS1221-2023-2024/A6-IsPrime/Wiki1: Project Defenition.md

 ## Project Aim
 This project delves into the vast nature of prime numbers, showcasing diverse methods to discover and apply them.
 From classical techniques like the Sieve of Eratosthenes to modern algorithms, it explores efficient ways of finding primes.

 This project involves two languages: CSharp, managed by Jake, and Python, overseen by Jurgen.
-Each language will be implemented using two paradigms, iteratiion and recursion.
+Each language will be implemented using two paradigms, iteration and recursion.
 The primary focus is on exploring variousexamples to efficiently discover prime numbers.
 The objective is to compare the performance of these two languages in handling prime number calculations by assessing their speed.
 The project aims to provide insights into the efficiency of different language-paradigm combinations when dealing with prime number computations.

 ![image](https://github.com/CIS1221-2023-2024/A6-IsPrime/assets/150345446/83dd9ea6-5816-40e1-a9e9-555d102592fc)